 J & W Tolley 10 bore nitro double Hammer Gun

 A large and heavy wild fowling gun by the most famous name in bog bores - Tolley.
 The 32" barrels have been re proofed for 3 1/2" nitro cartridges and are in lovely condition.
+Both barrels measure at proof and are recessed choked to 1/2 choke.
+The barresl have good wall thickness - the thinnest being 36 thou ' in the right barrel and 38 thou' in the left.
 Internally they both have a little light pitting.
 They have been re browned and look splendid.
 The reach is just over 14 1/4" including a silvers type red pad. the chequering is sharp and in good order.
 The rebounding hammer back action cocks and operates smoothly.
 The locks have border engraving, as expected on a wildfowling gun, and the engraving is still clear and well defined.
 The locks are also engraved with "J & W Tolley".
 The top rib is engraved with "J & W Tolley Makers 1 Conduit St Regent St London W".
 Originally from Birmingham J & W Tolley traded from 1 Conduit St in London from 1883 to 1884 before moving to New Bond Street.
 This dates the gun nicely.

 Richard Ellis and Sons 12 bore Rebounding Hammer Gun